Wolverine and the X-Men (comics): Hellfire Saga

 Quentin Quire and Snot-Boy are teleported to a secret island by the Philistine and start their first day at the Hellfire Academy.
-Mystique teaches first period class called "Introduction to Evil".
-Second period is Science taught by Sauron.
-Third period is xenobiology by Dr. Xanto Starblood.
-Dog Logan teaches PE and Husk is the librarian and lunch lady.
-Master Pandemonium teaches evil literature and Madame Mojo teaches public relations.
-Wendigo is the danger room instructor, and Toad is the janitor much to his chagrin.
-Sabretooth is the headmaster.
 The goal of the school is to create the next generation of villains, so Kilgore can sell more Sentinels.
 Quentin finds Oya and vows to try to help her find Broo's assailant and then help escape.
-The Philistine, who received his powers from a mystical device called the Siege Perilous, can block Quentin's telepathy and read his mind.
-They try to torture and weaken him so he can enter The Siege and transform, like Snot-Boy.
-Toad has a change of heart and tries to free him from Sauron and Madame Mojo.
+The Philistine, who received his powers from the Siege Perilous, can block Quentin's telepathy and read his mind.
+They try to torture and weaken him so he can enter the Siege Perilous and transform.
+Toad has a change of heart and tries to free him.
 During the break out, Husk and the new Hellions try to stop them and Kilgore asks Oya to become the new Black Queen.
 She agrees only if he will kill Broo.
 Kilgore states that will be easy since he already shot him in the face.
-Wolverine uses the Bamfs to track down the Lord Deathstrike, who he hopes knows the academies location, but Beast realizes that Krakoa knows where the island is located and they follow him hidden island.
+Wolverine uses the Bamfs to track down Lord Deathstrike, who he hopes knows the academy's location, but Beast realizes that Krakoa knows where the island is located and they follow him hidden island.
 Kilgore has other Krakoas created by Maximilian Frankenstein fight off the X-Men's Krakoa and Iceman, while Wolverine and the X-Men fight off the Academy's staff.
 As the Hellfire Club members begin to fight with each other, Toad begins to rip off all of Husk's layers until she regains her sanity.
-The Philistine then takes Wilhemina into the Siege, leaving Dog to rescue Kade and the Bamfs rescuing the remaining students Manuel Enduque and Maximilian Frankenstein before the school is destroyed.
-The conclusion of the arc shows Manuel and Maximilian become new students at the Jean grey School, Oya and Quentin are now dating, Broo is finally cured of his feral state by a mysterious blue-skinned apparition, and Kade is trapped in the Siege Perilous.
+The Philistine then takes Wilhemina into the Siege, leaving Dog to rescue Kade Kilgore and the Bamfs rescuing the remaining students Manuel Enduque and Maximilian Frankenstein before the school is destroyed.
+The conclusion of the arc shows Manuel and Maximilian become new students at the Jean Grey School, Oya and Quentin are now dating, Broo is finally cured of his feral state by a mysterious blue-skinned apparition, and Kilgore is trapped in the Siege Perilous.